rene-jean-marie/kawaii-player/README.md

 #### Browser to PC Casting

 The computer running kawaii-player can be used as youtube-casting or torrent-casting device.
-Users can directly send youtube video/playlist links using web interface to the application with the help of text commands mentioned in the [Using Web Interface](#using-web-interface) section, which will be then played using mpv/mplayer and youtube-dl.
+Users can directly send youtube video/playlist links using web interface to the application with the help of text commands mentioned in the [Using Web Interface](#using-web-interface) section, which will be then played using mpv/mplayer and yt-dlp.
 If the computer running the application is connected to TV then user can directly view the content on TV.
 Same is with torrent http/magnet links.
 Users can preserve everything which has been played into local playlist.
 Users need to enable **remote-control** mode to use these features, without which everything you click might start playing in the browser if it's html5 compatible.
 The playing instance can be easily controlled using web-based remote.

 Explanation for some casting commands: